Studies on Electrical Properties of Resistive Plate Chamber (RPC): Evaluation of Electrical Characteristics of RPC

 In this context, two plots of current density in the button and side spacers, as illustrated in figures \ref{fig:Curr_den_a} and \ref{fig:Curr_den_b} respectively, may be found useful to explain the previous observations.
-These have been obtained from the simulation using the parameters mentioned in the table \ref{table3}.
-It is evident from the figures that most of the dark current finds its way through the spacers, as their volume resistivity is much smaller ($\rho = 10^{14} \SI{}{\ohm cm}$) in comparison to that of the gas volume ($\rho = 10^{18} \SI{}{\ohm cm}$).
+It is evident from the figures that most of the dark current finds its way through the spacers, as their volume resistivity is much smaller ($\rho = 10^{14}~\SI{}{\ohm cm}$) in comparison to that of the gas volume ($\rho = 10^{18}~\SI{}{\ohm cm}$).
 It is obvious that a comparatively lower resistivity of the spacer will allow more dark current to pass through it, causing a drop in the potential on the electrode.
 Therefore, the relative ratio of the spacer to electrode resistivity turns out as a key factor in governing the potential distribution.

-A comparison of the effect of volume resistivity of the electrodes and the spacers on the dark current has been shown in figure \ref{fig:Curr_varho} for a comprehensive representation.
-Here, the change in the dark current has been plotted as a function of percentage increase in their volume resistivity respectively.
+A comparison of the effect of volume resistivity of the electrodes and the spacers on the dark current is shown in figure \ref{fig:Curr_varho} for a comprehensive representation.
+Here, the change in the dark current has been plotted as a function of percentage increase in their volume resistivity, respectively.

-The blue line in the plot indicates the change in the dark current when the spacer resistivity has been kept fixed at $\rho = 10^{14} \SI{}{\ohm cm}$ while increasing the electrode resistivity of $\rho = 10^{12} \SI{}{\ohm cm}$ by $10-100\%$.
-The green line in the plot indicates the reverse process, where the electrode resistivity has been kept constant at $\rho = 10^{12} \SI{}{\ohm cm}$ and the spacer resistivity of $\rho = 10^{14} \SI{}{\ohm cm}$ has been raised.
-It is evident from the plot that the change in spacer resistivity is more influential in governing the potential distribution than the electrode resistivity is.
-It can be noted that the change in dark current is nominal when the electrode resistivity is increased.
-However, it may drop by about 30\% for an increase in the spacer resistivity by about 60\% which helps to hold the potential on the resistive electrode.
+The blue line in the plot indicates the change in the dark current when the spacer resistivity has been kept fixed at $\rho = 10^{14}~\SI{}{\ohm cm}$, while increasing the electrode resistivity of $\rho = 10^{12}~\SI{}{\ohm cm}$ by $10-100\%$.
+The green line in the plot indicates the reverse process, where the electrode resistivity has been kept constant at $\rho = 10^{12}~\SI{}{\ohm cm}$ and the spacer resistivity of $\rho = 10^{14}~\SI{}{\ohm cm}$ has been raised.
+It is evident from figure \ref{fig:Curr_varho} that the change in spacer resistivity is more influential in governing the dark current than the electrode resistivity is.
+A 60\% increase in the volume resistivity of spacer material reduces the dark current by about 30\% and also helps to hold the potential on the resistive electrode.